AdamRj-765/W3School-0005/public_html/HTML5-NOTES.md

 ## INTRODUCTION

-These notes will provide the notes I have compiled for understanding the HTML video course outlined in the README.md for this project which documents the progress of my understanding of HTML5 custom code development and design.
+These notes will provide the information I have compiled and deemed helpful to me in understanding the information given in both the HTML video course provided in the README.md, and from the HTML online tutorials from W3Schools.com.

+For this project, I am using GitHub's version control to document the progress of the test environment that is needed to  which documents the progress of my understanding of HTML5 custom code development and design.
 It will be a living document that I will add to and redesign on the fly in order to be a more up to date knowledgebase of the latest HTML language.

 We will start with information and notes from both the Video Tutorials I am watching, and from [W3Schools.com's](https://www.w3schools.com/) wonderful courses and online reference  documents.